 Mini Home Gym

-Finally, if you’re really looking to commit to your goals while on the road, or if you live in your RV full-time and don’t want to sacrifice your current level of cardiovascular fitness, you could consider investing in a small, but significant, piece of exercise equipment, such as a compact foldable exercise bike.
+Finally, if you’re really looking to commit to your goals while on the road, or if you live in your RV full-time and don’t want to sacrifice your current level of fitness, you could consider investing in a small, but significant, piece of exercise equipment, such as a compact foldable exercise bike.

 No matter how you do it, make sure to keep moving while you’re taking on the world in your RV, whether you’re a full-timer or just making a quick getaway.
 You’ll thank yourself when you’re strong and healthy enough to keep on adventuring for years to come.